vvss12300/learn_in_2_hours_typescript/README.md

     return new Array<T>().concat(items);
 }

-// Here T is getting passed as number let arrNumber = getItems<number>([10, 20, 30]);
+// Here T is getting passed as a number let arrNumber = getItems<number>([10, 20, 30]);

-// Here T is getting passed as string let arrString = getItems<string>(["Hello", "JavaTpoint"]);
+// Here T is getting passed as a string let arrString = getItems<string>(["Hello", "JavaTpoint"]);

-//Here T can be either number or string let arrHybrid = getItems<number | string>([10, "Hello"]);
+//Here T can be either a number or a string let arrHybrid = getItems<number | string>([10, "Hello"]);